TehShrike/financial-number/readme.md

 If you prefer rounding, you can pass in the provided rounding strategy: `number('114.9885').toString(2, number.round)` will produce `114.99`.

+You can also call `format` with an object defining more extensive currency formatting options (this can also be passed to `toString` for the same result).

+Use a blank object for a default currency format - `number('123456').format()` will return `$123,456.00`.

 If your business requirements call for a different rounding strategy, you can provide your own.
 I would be happy to help you write it if you [open an issue](https://github.com/TehShrike/financial-arithmeticator/issues).

 #### For calculation purposes